SNHU-GAM-305/GAM-305/README.md

   * Some minor bugs were discovered during testing.
 * How were the previous evaluations integrated into this latest stage?
   * We focused on our strengths of communication and continued this week strong.
+  * We continued coordinating pull requests and major level updates to reduce merge conflicts.
 * What would you do differently to improve the collaboration or development process?
   * Assign dedicated review responsibilities for each system to ensure bugs and integration issues are caught earlier.
 * Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?